agradus/OpenLdocs/docs/documentation/guides/installation_guide.md

 	![](installation_guide_images/CreatingConnectionMariaDB.png)

-	*Figure: Creating a connection to the MariaDB database*
+	*Creating a connection to the MariaDB database*

 1. Click **Open** and save the changes.